npbarnes/Ziggurats.jl/README.md

 quadrature.
 To sample a point, a ziggurat is selected using an Alias Table of the relative areas (`AliasTables.jl`) and then that ziggurat is sampled just as in the monotonic case.
-The classic Marsaglia & Tsang algorithm is highly optimized for the symmetric unimodal case, but those optimizations are not yet available in ZigguratTools.jl.
+The classic Marsaglia & Tsang algorithm is highly optimized for the symmetric unimodal case, but those optimizations are not yet available in `Ziggurats.jl`.
 This algorithm is more flexible at the expense of some performance.

 # Performance Tips